MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 # Tutorial: Build a [React web app](https://github.com/Yog9/SnapShot) then import it into Cosmos

-Cosmos enables web developers to create applications outside of Cosmos, then import them into Cosmos to host and manage.
-This tutorial shows you how with  Visual Studio Code and the sample React web application called "[SnapShot](https://github.com/Yog9/SnapShot)."
+Cosmos enables web developers to create applications outside of Cosmos, then import them to host and manage.
+This allows web applications built with Angular, jQuery, React, Vue or other framework to be hosted on the same website, along with traditional HTML content.

-Generally speaking, there are three parts to this tutorial:
+This tutorial shows how to build the sample React web application called "[SnapShot](https://github.com/Yog9/SnapShot)" outside of Cosmos, then how to import it.

+More specifically, this tutorial will take you through the following:

 1. [Export a layout](#step-1-export-your-layout)
 2. [Build an example web app](#step-2-create-an-angular-web-app-and-build-it) using Visual Studio Code, React, and npm.